 Other legislative changes have been proposed and adopted in the United States since the ACA was enacted.
 The Budget Control Act of 2011 requires, among other things, mandatory across-the-board reductions in Federal spending, also known as sequestration.
 The American Taxpayer Relief Act of 2012 postponed sequestration for two months.
 As required by law, a sequestration order was issued on March 1, 2013.
 As a result of the sequestration order, Medicare Fee-for-Service claims with dates-of-service or dates-of-discharge on or after April 1, 2013 will continue to incur a 2% reduction in the Medicare payment until further notice.
 Claims for durable medical equipment, prosthetics, orthotics and supplies, including claims under the DME Competitive Bidding Program, are reduced by 2% based upon whether the date-of-service, or the start date for rental equipment or multi-day supplies, is on or after April 1, 2013.
+This 2% reduction based on the sequestration was suspended in 2020 due to the public health emergency, and Congress recently extended the sequestration moratorium through March 31, 2021, but the 2% reduction will go back into effect at some point.
 We expect that additional state and federal healthcare reform measures will be adopted in the future, any of which could limit the amounts that federal and state governments will pay for healthcare products and services, which could result in reduced demand for our products or additional pricing pressures.